ane/ane.github.io/_drafts/modern-web-development-is-weird.md

 The problem was that it wasn't enough, you needed a *backend*.
 Before, when there was one application, now there were *two*, and they usually were completely different from each other.
-The backend--frontend split was fuzzy to begin with, this introduced an uncertainty and a possibly pointless abstraction.
-Put the "slow" and "heavy" things to the backend, let the frontend handle rendering and the user interface, all the backend had to do was supply serialized data.
+The backend--front-end split was fuzzy to begin with, this introduced an uncertainty and a possibly pointless abstraction.
+Put the "slow" and "heavy" things to the backend, let the front-end handle rendering and the user interface, all the backend had to do was supply serialized data.
 Even back then, people started asking questions about the SEO effects of rendering a page entirely in JavaScript.
 No solution was given, although one solution [existed, but was weird](https://www.meteor.com/).

-So while the backend folks built eleventy versions of [Sinatra](http://www.sinatrarb.com/), the frontend folks got busy.
+So while the backend folks built eleventy versions of [Sinatra](http://www.sinatrarb.com/), the front-end folks got busy.
 In a short time we had Backbone, Angular, and Knockout, then we got frameworks like Durandal and Meteor.js.
 Finally, Facebook looked at the performance of desktop applications, then looked at the performance of web applications, thought, "holy shit", and [did something about it](https://facebook.github.io/react/).

 People got scared.
 It was mixing business and presentation logic, they said.
 It was mixing JavaScript with something eerily like XML, and everyone said XML sucked.
-Then people got over their usual trepidations towards $newTechnologyOfTheYear and got on with their lives.
+Then people got over their usual trepidation towards $newTechnologyOfTheYear and got on with their lives.
 Now React is being used [left](http://www.facebook.com) and [right](https://www.reddit.com/r/reactjs/comments/4iei7s/twitters_new_mobile_site_is_using_react_redux_and/).

 The only problem was, React was a templating engine at heart.
-Facebook did not build a bridge for existing frontend frameworks, so that people could have just dropped in React instead of say, Handlebars or even ERB.
+Facebook did not build a bridge for existing front-end frameworks, so that people could have just dropped in React instead of say, Handlebars or even ERB.
 Facebook did not do this because they already had their [own way of rendering content](http://hacklang.org/).
 They didn't need one.
 Build your own, they said.